Even if your best friend owns a top publishing company, giving you an immediate “in,” does not guarantee publishing success.

 Once you’ve figured out a price that is high enough to convey the value of the book, but not so high as to be out of the reach of your target audience’s mean budget, then it’s time to offer it for sale on your website.
 To attract sales, you will need to develop a promotional campaign, particularly if you are an unknown author.

 There are multitudes of books about self-promotion that will guide you in your efforts.
 Choose a plan that is both creative and professional.
 Learn how to write a catchy yet informative press release, and send copies of your ebook to sites that specialize in ebook reviews.

 Learn how to write powerful sales copy, or hire someone to write it for you.
-This is an essential.
+This is essential.
 You absolutely need excellent sales copy to sell your book.
-Make sure the copy includes all the reasons your target audience needs your book, and the benefits they will derive from buying it.
+Make sure the copy includes all the reasons your target audience needs your book and the benefits they will derive from buying it.

 Use graphics in your promotional materials.
 Beautiful graphics have the power to instantly convey the quality and value of your ebook.
 Graphics can also convey the amount of valuable information the book contains, and your careful attention to detail.
 Professional graphics sell professional books.
 They reassure the customer that the product is what it claims to be.

 Consider excerpting chapters for articles.
 You can offer these tidbits for free on your website as a sort of demo of your book.
 Include an order form for your ebook at the end of the excerpted articles.

 Finally, when you set up your download link, make sure to simplify the process.
 It’s a good idea to offer a few bonuses that make your book even more enticing to purchase but make sure the bonuses are valuable and high quality.
 Too many bonuses that are basically a load of useless stuff will compromise the impression your audience has of your ebook.